controlm/automation-api-community-solutions/1-general-examples/order-an-existing-smart-folder-with-parameters/readme.md

                         Control-M password for connecting with Control-M --folder FOLDER       Control-M folder name which holds the jobs to be ordered
-  --config_file CONFIG_FILE, -f CONFIG_FILE
+  --jobs JOBS           Control-M jobs to be ordered from the specified folder --config_file CONFIG_FILE, -f CONFIG_FILE
                         A json file that holds additional configuration parameters